beatrizvm/beatrizvm.github.io/_pages/about.md

 ## Other Contributions

-- PhD Representative at the Max Planck Institute for Evolutionary Biology, 2021
+- PhD Representative at the Max Planck Institute for Evolutionary Biology, 2021.
-- Co-coordinator of the PhDnet Survey group, 2021 to 2023
+- Co-coordinator of the <a href="https://www.phdnet.mpg.de/survey"> PhDnet Survey group</a> 2021 to 2023.